tektoncd/pipeline/docs/pipelineruns.md

     follow the instruction [here](taskruns.md#Configuring-default-timeout) to configure the default timeout, the same way as `TaskRun`.
   - [`podTemplate`](#pod-template) - Specifies a [pod template](./podtemplates.md) that will be used as the basis for the `Task` pod.
-  - [`limitRangeName`](#limitrange-name) - Specifies the name of a LimitRange that exists in the namespace of the `PipelineRun`.
-This LimitRange's minimum for container resource requests will be used as part of requesting the appropriate amount of CPU, memory, and ephemeral storage for containers that are part of the `TaskRuns` of a `PipelineRun`.
-This property only needs to be specified if the `PipelineRun` is happening in a namespace with a LimitRange minimum specified for container resource requests.

 [kubernetes-overview]:
   https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/#required-fields